 WHITE Waiuku College blouse or GREY Waiuku College collared shirt

-BLACK Waiuku College skirt (knee-length day-to-day, ankle-length formal), or BLACK Waiuku College shorts or BLACK Waiuku College trousers
+BLACK Waiuku College skirt (knee-length day-to-day, ankle-length formal), or BLACK Waiuku College shorts or any BLACK smart straight-cut trousers (suit-like), plain with no texture or pattern.

 The Waiuku College school jacket, polar fleece, hoodie or jersey